You are going to be amazed by the moist, tender and delicious flavor of this low-FODMAP Lemon and Herb Butter Roasted Turkey.

 - 1 stick unsalted butter (8 tbsp)

-- For a dairy-free turkey, you can substitute canola oil or Earth Balance vegan spread
+- For a dairy-free turkey, you can substitute avocado oil or Earth Balance vegan spread

 - 1 teaspoon salt, plus extra for sprinkling (liberally)